-Student debt is a significant problem, outstanding student loan debt in the United States is at around $1.6 trillion the second highest source of household debt in the country, and it continues to go up each year.
+Student debt is a significant problem, outstanding student loan debt in the United States is at around $1.75 trillion as of 2022 the second highest source of household debt in the country, and it continues to go up each year.

 That’s what an Income Share Agreement (ISA) is.
 A way to pay for a college education post-graduation through a percentage of salary earned rather than by using a traditional student loan.
 Income Share Agreements allow students to pursue their educational and career goals while limiting potential financial risk by only requiring payment once the student secures a job.

-An Income Share Agreement works differently than a private student loan, students don’t have to worry about paying back a principle or mounting interest.
+An Income Share Agreement works differently than a traditional private student loan.
+Students don’t have to worry about paying back a principle or mounting interest.
 If you’re interested in learning more about Income Share Agreements check out this blog post.

 Because of how different ISAs are in regard to repayment, it’s important to educate students on the different ways to pay back their ISA.
 We have a whole guide on how to finish paying an ISA.
 After reading this post, if you have any other questions about Income Share Agreements, check out our ISA page.